Careers & HE

 It’s never too early to start planning for work experience.
 In July 2019, Year 10 pupils will be gaining valuable career insights and learning new skills during a week-long work placement.
 Here’s some of this year’s pupils talking about their experience in Work Experience 2018.

-Careers Video of the Week: Deepa, who is a Physiotherapist at Wolverhampton City Primary Care Trust.
+Careers Video of the Week: Louisa, who is a Business Manager at Royal Mail.

 Aico Ltd: Digital Marketing Apprentice.
 Closing date 01/01/2019

 To search for other apprenticeship vacancies, please click here.

 The full structure of Careers across the Marches Multi Academy Trust can be found here:

 The Key Dates for Year 11 applications can be found here:

 For interview tips and guidance, please click here: Interview tips.